coin-shuffle/docs/src/protocol/practical-example.md

 ```

 Then, when enough participants will be registered, **service** will form a **room**,
-and notify about that participants, so they can send their RSA public keys.
+and notify the participants, so they can send their RSA public keys.

 ```mermaid
 flowchart TB
     Service --> room[[Room: A, B, C, D, E]]
 ```

-As the response, paritipants will send their RSA public keys to the **service**:
+As a response, participants will send their RSA public keys to the **service**:

 ```mermaid
 flowchart TB